RalphMao/Sync-Env/README.md

 ## Basic usages:

-se [filename]

-    Create an empty file and synchronize it with the remote file
+se [filename] -- Synchronize it with the remote file(if the file does not exist, create an empty file first)

-se [command]

-    Run any command in the synchronized environment.
+se [command] --Run any command in the synchronized environment.
 Any file in the arguments will be detected and synchronized.

 ## Notes: